getkyo/kyo/README.md

 ### Envs: Dependency Injection

-The `Envs` effect is similar to ZIO's environment mechanism but offers more flexible scoping as values can be provided individually. `Envs` doesn't provide a solution like ZIO's layers, though.
-The user is responsible for initializing environment values like services for example, in parallel.
+`Envs` is similar to ZIO's environment feature but offers more granular control.
+Unlike ZIO, which has built-in layering for dependencies, `Envs` allows you to inject individual services directly.
+However, it lacks ZIO's structured dependency management; you manage and initialize your services yourself.

 ```scala
 import kyo.envs._